derekbarber/derekbarber.ca/source/_posts/2015-03-20-growing-as-a-developer-through-podcasts.markdown

 and learn new things at the same time.
 I specifically use the time for listening to podcasts related to my profession as a software developer.
 I have found that the time spent doing so is invaluable and through it I have been helped to stay on top of new technology while getting inspired and motivated to keep improving my craft.
-It keeps me learning and helps to guard against burnt out and learning fatigue.
+It keeps me learning and helps to guard against burn out and learning fatigue.
 As someone who works from home, it's easy to feel isolated and get lost in your own echo chamber.
 Podcasts help me feel connected and I feed off the energy and excitment of the hosts and their guests.